cyberdesk-hq/cyberdriver/README.md

     --keepalive-click-x 10 --keepalive-click-y 1070
 ```

-Press Ctrl+C when done.
+Press Esc when done.
 You can Alt+Click multiple times to try different locations.
 Regular clicks (without Alt) work normally and won't be captured.

 ## Configuration